Benefits of Sleep

 - Diminished motor skills

-- Medical problems including high blood pressure, lower body temp and a heart rate that cannot stay in rhythm
+- Medical problems including high blood pressure, lower body temperature and a heart rate that cannot stay in rhythm

 A good night’s sleep prevents a myriad of health and psychological issues.
-Utilizing the tips located above will help ensure a restful night’s sleep.
+Utilizing the tips located above will help ensure a restful night sleep.